timoa/terraform-elasticsearch-single-node/README.md

 - Support for multiple environments (distinct name and tags between environment)
 - Support for Route 53 (by adding an alias to an existing Route 53 zone)

-> I'm playing with another minimal setup that uses a custom VPC and I will publish it soon on this GitHub repository.

 ## References